Knight Bishop offer a range of property both managed and unmanaged, primarily located across East and North East London.

 An appointment will be arranged with you to visit our offices to sign the Tenancy Agreement when all references have been received.
 The Landlord will also be asked to sign their copy of the document.

 You will be required to provide the agreed sum of rent and deposit before taking possession of the property.

 The deposit is required for the full tenancy against loss, damage or charges payable at the termination of the tenancy.
-Whilst this is usually the equivalent of one month’s rent, this may vary therefore we suggest that the actual amount is verified via the property description as found on our letting list.
+Whilst this is usually the equivalent of six weeks rent, this may vary therefore we suggest that the actual amount is verified via the property description as found on our letting list.
 The deposit will be held by The Deposit Protection Service.
 It is returnable in full at the end of the tenancy subject to final inspection of the property and it should be noted that deductions will also be made for cleaning should the property (and garden areas) not have been left in a satisfactory condition.